Samsung/tizen-docs/docs/application/dotnet/guides/maps/here-credentials.md

     You can select between various [public or business plans](https://developer.here.com/plans){:target="_blank"}.
 Signing up for a plan automatically registers a new project.

-    1. Select the plan that meets your requirements for the number of transactions you need, and click **Sign up**.
+    1. Select the plan that meets your requirements for the number of transactions you need and click **Sign up**.
-    2. Provide your contact details, and agree to the terms and conditions.
+    2. Provide your contact details and agree to the terms and conditions.

         > [!NOTE]
 		> The registration does not support some regions and countries.
 If your contact details contain such a region or country, you cannot register a new application.